Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Las Vegas Airport

-Flights to Vegas land at the McCarran International Airport (LAS), which is located on the south end of The Strip.
-The airport is serviced by all major US airlines and many international carriers as well.
-When we want to buy affordable airline tickets, we start our search on SkyScanner for the best deals.
+Flights to Vegas land at the McCarran International Airport (LAS), which is located just off the south end of The Strip.
+The airport is served by all major US airlines and many international carriers.
+When we need to buy airline tickets, we start our search on SkyScanner for the best deals.
+We share more tips in our article, Finding Flights for Cheap.

-There are several ways to get from the Vegas airport to The Strip hotels – but hotels are not permitted to run their own shuttles, so you will have to book your own.
-Besides walking (which we seriously do not recommend), shared airport shuttles are the least expensive way into the city, but also generally take the longest.
+There are several ways to get from the Vegas airport to The Strip hotels.
+However, properties are not permitted to run their own shuttles, so you will have to book your own.
+Shared airport shuttles are the least expensive way to get to the Strip, but also generally take the longest.

-Taxis are available at the airport – and Uber and Lyft pick up passengers from the airport as well.
-However, you can also book Private Round-Trip transport in advance – or, upgrade your experience with a Limo ride from the airport to your hotel.
+Taxis, Uber and Lyft pick up passengers from LAS airport as well.
+However, you can also book Private Round-Trip transport in advance – or, upgrade your arrival with a Limo ride from the airport to your hotel.

 The Monorail is a convenient way to get up and down The Strip – and they offer several ticket options, including single ride, daily passes and multi-day passes, too.
-The Deuce and SDX are the local buses, which are even cheaper and cover The Strip and beyond.
+The Deuce and SDX are the cheap local buses which cover The Strip and beyond.

 An entertaining way to combine transport and sightseeing is with the Big Bus Hop On Hop Off Vegas.
 The open-air, double-decker bus has two routes and makes stops at all the top attractions.
 Tickets are available for one or two days.
-Get your tickets here!
+Get your tickets!

 Where To Stay in Las Vegas for 3 nights

 With 3 nights in Vegas, we think it is imperative to stay in a central location on The Strip.
-Over the years, we have stayed in many different hotels in Las Vegas (even in a few that no longer exist!).
-Where you decide to stay should ultimately be based on your favored activities.
+Over the years, we have stayed in many different hotels in Las Vegas, even at a few that no longer exist!

-We personally like the MGM Grand, which offers affordable room rates, consistently updated rooms and easy access to the Monorail.
+We personally like the MGM Grand, which offers reasonable rates, consistently updated rooms and easy access to the Monorail.
 Located toward the southern end of The Strip, it is well-suited to a variety of guests (from couples to families to bachelor parties).
 Check rates and availability!

 That said, we have also enjoyed staying in the center of The Strip, where some of the best casinos are clustered together for easy access.
 Affordable options near the center are LINQ, Flamingo and Harrah’s.